Blog

 As AI becomes more embedded in automotive systems, safety standards are evolving.
 Traditional functional safety frameworks are being reexamined to address AI-specific risks.

-One of the newest developments is ISO/DPAS 8800, a standard for AI in road vehicles.
+One of the newer developments is ISO/PAS 8800, a standard for AI in road vehicles.
 It outlines safety measures for AI-driven systems and provides guidance on how to validate their behavior.
 This is an important step toward ensuring that AI-based components operate within a framework designed for functional safety.

 To mitigate risks in the development and compliance of AI-based systems, automotive teams are adopting static analysis tools, like Perforce QAC and Perforce Klocwork, to catch issues earlier in the software lifecycle.